astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 ```

 Given such a setup, the observer can define two time intervals, which
-we will call $t_1$ and $t_2$.
-The first is the time from the red dot
+we will call $t_1$ and $t_2$, following {cite}`Geroch81`.
+The first
-until the light returns, and the second is the time from the moment
+is the time from the red dot until the light returns, and the second
-the light is sent out until the time of the red dot.
-These time
+is the time from the moment the light is sent out until the time of
-intervals are represented in {numref}`figinterval` by a white and a
+the red dot.
+These time intervals are represented in
-magenta arrow, respectively.
-The value of $t_1$ is positive if the
+{numref}`figinterval` by a white and a magenta arrow, respectively.
-red dot happens before the light returns, and the value of $t_2$ is
+The value of $t_1$ is positive if the red dot happens before the light
-positive if the light is sent out before the red dot.
-These two
+returns, and the value of $t_2$ is positive if the light is sent out
-values, $t_1$ and $t_2$, are printed out on the diagram, and you can
+before the red dot.
+These two values, $t_1$ and $t_2$, are printed
-see by moving the slider that if you shift the order of the red and
+out on the diagram, and you can see by moving the slider that if you
-blue events, either $t_1$ or $t_2$ (but not both!) will switch to
+shift the order of the red and blue events, either $t_1$ or $t_2$ (but
-negative.
+not both!) will switch to negative.

 Given these two numbers and our knowledge about the speed of light, we
 can help our observer calculate values for $dx'$ and $cdt'$, without